 What is osteomyelitis?

-Osteomyelitis is an infection in the bone.
-Infection is more common in the long bones of the body, but it can affect any bone in the body.
+Osteomyelitis is the term for a bone infection.
+Bacteria or viruses in your child's bloodstream or tissue may infect a bone, causing osteomyelitis.
+Infection is more common in the long bones of the body, but it can affect any bone.

 Is osteomyelitis common?